 My name is Iman Alsaden and I use she/her pronouns.
-After providing in-hospital ob/gyn care in Chicago and traveling to Planned Parenthood Great Plains and Planned Parenthood Indiana and Kentucky once a month over the course of the past two years, it became more and more clear to me that providing reproductive health care, including abortion care, at Planned Parenthood was where I was meant to take the next step in my career.
-It is a privilege to work alongside the team members across the affiliate who are all dedicated to ensuring that the communities where we live get the care they need, no matter what that care is.
+After providing in-hospital ob/gyn care in Chicago and traveling to Planned Parenthood Great Plains and Planned Parenthood Indiana and Kentucky once a month over the course of the past two years, it became more and more clear to me that providing comprehensive reproductive health care at Planned Parenthood was where I was meant to take the next step in my career.
+It is a privilege to work alongside the team members across the affiliate who are all dedicated to ensuring that the communities where we live get the care they need, no matter what.

 My dad is a physician and my mom is a nurse.
-Despite being surrounded by health care my entire life, I never realized that abortion care was a medical career option.
-As soon as I realized how difficult politicians try to make this essential, safe, normal health care, I knew it was care I needed to provide.
+Despite being surrounded by health care my entire life, I never realized that comprehensive reproductive health care was a medical career option.
+As soon as I realized how difficult politicians try to make this essential, safe, normal health care, I knew it was the care I needed to provide.
 I trust patients to know what they need for their bodies and their lives, and it’s an honor to be able to support them with whatever option they choose.
-Abortion care is health care, and it’s my job to provide people the compassionate health care they need.

 What does becoming the medical director for PPGP mean to you?